ckatsak/rlocc/README.md

 ## Usage <a name="usage"></a>

-Although `rlocc` has been developed as a library, it was mostly meant to be run through its accompanying binary.
+Even though `rlocc` has been developed as a library, for now it is mostly meant to be used through the accompanying binary.
-In other words, its API is not really well thought for use outside the provided binary.
+In other words, its API is not really well-thought for use outside the provided binary.

-As a command line tool, rlocc is very simple to use: it receives any number of file or directory names as a command line input, and walks through them counting them.
+As a command line tool, `rlocc` is very simple to use: it receives any number of file or directory names as command line input, and walks through them counting them.

 For example, to count files `file1`, `../file3` and all files under `~/dir2`, one can issue: